-I can’t say whether those memories are fond or otherwise because I didn’t take part in some of the telephone booth shenanigans I heard about.
+In 2015, I chuckled at a cartoon with a telephone booth on Facebook and it brought back memories.
+I can’t say whether those memories were fond or otherwise.
+I didn’t take part in some of the telephone booth shenanigans I heard about.

 The last phone booth I saw with my own eyes was on the Marine Corps base in Barstow, California.
 That was in 1996.
 I reason I remember it is because I used it when I was first stationed there.
 I didn’t have a phone in my room and I didn’t have a cell phone.
 It was the only way I could call my wife, who was living in Phoenix, Arizona.
 I was a geographical bachelor.
 Yes, that’s the correct term.